 In this taut and suspenseful tale of white-collar crime and betrayal at the highest levels of international business, investigative reporters Mary Papenfuss and Teri Thompson draw on sources in U.S. law enforcement as well as in Blazer's inner circle to tell the surreal tale of this astonishing character and the scandal that rocked the world.

-Includes a signed poster and exclusive Q&A with Hope
+Look insideSigned poster and exclusive all-new Q&A with Hope Solo!"

 Abby Wambach has always pushed the limits of what is possible.
 Named by Time magazine as one of the most influential people of 2015, the iconic soccer player captured the nation's heart when she led her team to its recent World Cup Championship.
 Admired for her fearlessness and passion, Abby is a vocal advocate for women's rights and equal opportunity, pushing to translate the success of her team to the real world.
 She has become a heavily requested speaker to a wide a range of audiences, from college students to executives at Fortune 500 companies.